The transformative power of Public Relations beyond media relations

-Public Relations (PR) is regarded as a crucial function that helps with making important decisions for organisations.
-Its primary responsibility is to manage how people perceive the organisation, manage its reputation, and build good relationships with relevant stakeholders.
+Public Relations (PR) is regarded as a crucial function that helps with making important decisions for organizations.
+Its primary responsibility is to manage how people perceive the organization, manage its reputation, and build good relationships with relevant stakeholders.

-With my years of experience in the PR industry in Ghana, I find it discouraging that some organisations still do not appreciate the value of the PR profession.
-Managers of these organisations only consider PR when engaging the media.
-They do not realise that PR professionals can contribute greatly to strategic decision-making for the growth of their organisations.
+With my years of experience in the PR industry in Ghana, I find it discouraging that some organizations still do not appreciate the value of the PR profession.
+Managers of these organizations only consider PR when engaging the media.
+They do not realize that PR professionals can contribute greatly to strategic decision-making for the growth of their organizations.

 The evolution of PR

-In the past, PR professionals were mostly responsible for managing communication between organisations and the media.
+In the past, PR professionals were mostly responsible for managing communication between organizations and the media.
 Their main function was to disseminate press releases, coordinate conferences, and engage with journalists to get positive media coverage.
-The reason being that media coverage played a significant role in shaping public perception and influencing consumer behavior.
+The reason is that media coverage plays a significant role in shaping public perception and influencing consumer behavior.
 This PR role remains relevant.

 The strategic importance PR in decision-making